 The arrow keys may be pressed to walk one step in the desired direction.
 Holding the shift key down while pressing an arrow key will allow the Avatar to take three steps instead of one.
-If the one is on during play, every step will be a triple one.
+If the numerical keyboard lock (Num Lock) is on during play, every step will be a triple one.